 The FPB conducted an internal qualitative on-line SWOT analysis to determine 'what we do well' ('Strengths'), 'what we don't do well' ('Weaknesses'), 'Opportunities going into the future' ('opportunities'), 'Threats/Risks that face us' (Threats).
 Over and above, respondents were asked to comment on "what keeps them awake at night" (what worries them most) and what they would do if appointed as CEO of FPB.
-Responses to this 'survey' revealed the following for FPB to address in its Strategy and it's 2022/2023 year's Annual Performance Plan.
+Responses to this 'survey' revealed the following for FPB to address in its five years Strategy and its 2022/2023 year's Annual Performance Plan.

-SWOT ANALYSIS Opportunities Expanded regulatory mandate Organizational growth with enforcement powers Growing industry Committed and dedicated staff Solid organisational Increased revenues governance structure High staff turnover Organizational instability (High Executive turnover) Misalignment of organizational structure to the Disparate jurisdictional regulatory frameworks expanded mandate.
-Inadequate financial Transnational nature of the Online environment Inadequate skilled personnel to the new mandate.
-Fluid environment Inadequate regulatory Financial powers of role-players instruments.
-Inadequate technological capabilities.
-Tresses
+SWOT ANALYSIS Opportunities Expanded regulatory mandate Organizational growth with enforcement powers Committed and dedicated staff Increased revenues Solid organisational governance structure High staff turnover Organizational instability (High Executive turnover) Misalignment of Disparate jurisdictional organizational structure to the regulatory frameworks expanded mandate.
+Transnational nature of the Inadequate financial resources.
+Online environment Inadequate skilled personnel to the new mandate.
+Fluid environment Inadequate regulatory Financial powers of role-players instruments Inadequate technological capabilities.

-6. Constitutional Mandate
+6. CONSTITUTIONAL MANDATE